-- promote diversity within its team, with particular emphasis on gender diversity; - promote the contribution of women to the success of the organization; - assist in the development of women within the organization through training, inside sponsorship and outside mentoring; - ensure that for every open position within the organization, at least one female be considered as a potential candidate: - actively participate in internal and external initiatives to promote diversity in its industry with specific focus on gender diversity; and - provide work environment that accommodates family and work life balance, while maintaining a high achievement culture.
+- promote diversity within its team, with particular emphasis on gender diversity; - promote the contribution of women to the success of the organization; - assist in the development of women within the organization through training, inside sponsorship and outside mentoring; - ensure that for every open position within the organization, at least one female be considered as a potential candidate: - actively participate in internal and external initiatives to promote diversity in its industry with specific focus on gender diversity; - encourage an awareness in all staff of their rights and responsibilities with regard to fairness, equity and respect for all aspects of diversity; and - provide work environment that accommodates family and work life balance, while maintaining a high achievement culture.

-The Corporation aims to have 25% of officer and Senior Management roles being held by women by December 31st, 2020.
+The Corporation aims to have 25% of officer positions held by women.

-Senior Management will report annually to the Governance and Nomination Committee on its Gender Diversity Program, including:
+The executive team will report annually to the Governance and Nomination Committee on its diversity program, including:

 - i. gender distribution of employees;

 - ii. corporate participation on initiatives (internal and external) to promote gender diversity; and

-- iii. current trends in Diversity Programs.
+- iii. current trends in diversity programs.

-The Corporation will also report externally on its performance in the application of Diversity Programs.
+The Corporation will also report externally on its performance in the application of diversity programs.